Best Educational Toys for Infants, Toddlers, and Young Children

 The First Years Stack Up Cup Toys: Another classic your baby will love!
 They can practice nesting the cups into one another, and they’ll love stacking them up and knocking them over!
 Plus, these cups have differently shaped holes in the bottom, making them a blast during bath time.

-SpinAgain Stacking Toy: Stacking rings are a popular infant toy, but this one is a unique “spin” on the traditional ring stacker.
+SpinAgain Stacking Toy: Stacking rings are a popular infant toy, but this is a unique “spin” on the traditional ring stacker.
 The rings spin onto the post, which will thrill your little one!
 They’re so much fun to watch, and it’s even more fun to turn the stack upside down and watch them spin off again!
-Plus, the fun, bright colors will surely grab your baby’s attention.
+The fun, bright colors will surely grab your baby’s attention.

 Chew Cube: This toy is a modern take on a classic teether.
 It was created by a mom and made of 100% food-grade silicone.
 Its flexible, textured edges will soothe babies’ sore teething gums, and the size and shape allow your baby’s hands to grip easily.

 Tummy Time Water Mat: More tummy time fun!
 This playmat has been loved by all three of my babies, and I’m sure it will also be a hit for your baby!
-The mat can be filled with water and sealed for baby’s safety, and they will be thrilled to watch the fish and other ocean animals float around and move as they play!
+The mat can be filled with water and sealed for your baby’s safety, and they will be thrilled to watch the fish and other ocean animals float and move around as they play!

 2